edmilgassant/ticket-lifecycles/README.md

 <img src="https://i.imgur.com/8lYxnmF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Acting as a made up admin.
+Created a made up admin named Jane.
 Opening and assigning a ticket to an agent I created named Karen.
 In the picture above shows customers are having banking issues, showing a 404 error when browsing their online banking.
 Pretty cool setting and assigning a made up ticket to an agent!
 </p>
 <br />